melissamullen/my-knowledge-base-gpt/README.md

 - My parents are going to Cape Cod this weekend so I'm watching their dog, Rosie.
 Rosie is best friends with my dog Emmy

 ## Use Cases

+If the user sends messages (like the examples above) consistantly, that's when the interesting use cases start to arrise.

 ### Context-aware Recommendations
 - Create a spreadsheet with links to the perfect Christmas gifts for my immediate family and close friends.
 Provide 3 options for each: `Budget`, `Reasonable`, `Splurge`